-Only pharmacists or other persons with a sufficient professional qualification are allowed to dispense drugs and/or medical devices.
+Only pharmacists or other persons with a sufficient professional qualifications are allowed to dispense drugs and/or medical devices.

 Pharmacies and other dispensers of drugs are, inter alia, required to:

-- keep complete and conclusive records of stock, receipt and dispensing of drugs,
+- keep complete and conclusive records of stock, receipts, and the dispensing of drugs;

 Dispensers of medical devices are, inter alia, required to:

-- sell only devices for which a declaration of conformity has been issued and which have been CE marked; this does not apply if the device is individually manufactured,
+- dispense only devices for which a declaration of conformity has been issued and that have been CE marked; this does not apply if the device is custom-made;

-- provide the patient all information that may affect his / her safety and health in connection with the use of the medical device,
+- provide the patient with all information about facts that may affect his/her safety and health in connection with the use of the medical device;

-- keep all documents relating to the medical device, including medical prescriptions, for a period of five years.
+- archive all medical prescriptions for medical devices not reimbursed from public health insurance for a period of five years.